We are embarking on the certification process for these two standards this spring.

 Machine translation tools are integrated into the existing translation process where appropriate and agreed upon with the end customer.
-Before project approval, pre-editing by a professional is necessary.
+Professional pre-editing is required prior to project approval.

 Project managers and post-editors must receive comprehensive training.
 Neural machine translation continually learns and improves.
 It is important to have an assessment conducted by a qualified professional translator.
 This translator, in collaboration with the project manager, must be able to determine whether post-editing will achieve the desired text quality or if translation without machine support is preferable.
 Additionally, the subject area and language combination also play a crucial role.